Faker (gamer): Rookie season success (2013)

 Faker began his professional career in 2013 when he caught the attention of SK Telecom T1 2 (later known as SK Telecom T1 K), a team affiliated with the SK Telecom T1 organization.
-Originally competing under the alias GoJeonPa, Faker joined the team as their mid laner, subsequently adopting the name Faker as his official gaming handle.
-He made his professional debut on April 6, 2013, at a televised match held in Seoul, South Korea, where he secured a solo kill against the South Korean All-Star mid laner Kang "Ambition" Chan-yong.
-In his first professional tournament, OGN Champions Korea 2013 Spring tournament, Faker accounted for 31.6% of his team's kills and secured 133 kills over 20 games, positioning himself as the tournament's third highest performer in both categories.
+Originally competing under the alias GoJeonPa (Note: Means "Old School" in Korean.), Faker joined the team as their mid laner, subsequently adopting the name Faker as his gaming handle.
+He made his professional debut on April 6, 2013, at a televised match held in Seoul, South Korea, where he secured a solo kill (Note: A kill where only two players are involved in combat and one emerges victorious.) against the South Korean All-Star mid laner Kang "Ambition" Chan-yong.
+In his first professional tournament, OGN Champions Korea 2013 Spring, Faker accounted for 31.6% of his team's kills and secured 133 kills over 20 games, positioning himself as the tournament's third highest performer in both categories.
 The subsequent split, OGN Champions Korea 2013 Summer, SKT T1 2 advanced to the tournament finals, where they faced off against the KT Rolster Bullets.
-In the match, Faker was suddenly engaged by Yoo "Ryu" Sang-wook from the Bullets, but he executed a perfectly timed sequence of moves to reverse the situation and kill Ryu.
-The play is regarded as one of the most famous League of Legends plays of all time; it not only propelled SKT T1 2 to a reverse sweep victory over the Bullets but also marked Faker's inaugural major title win.
+In the match, Faker was suddenly engaged by Yoo "Ryu" Sang-wook from the Bullets, but Faker performed a "startling set of moves" to reverse the situation and kill Ryu.
+This play is regarded as one of the most famous League of Legends plays of all time; it not only propelled SKT T1 2 to a reverse sweep 3–2 victory over the Bullets but also marked Faker's first major title win.
 In Fall 2013, SKT T1 2 represented South Korea and the SK Telecom T1 organization at the Season 3 World Championship, commonly referred to as Worlds.
 Throughout the tournament, they had a record of 15 wins and 3 losses.
-SKT T1 2 faced off against China's Royal Club in the finals and won in what was one of the most lopsided finals in League of Legends history.
+SKT T1 2 faced off against China's Royal Club in the finals and won in one of the most lopsided finals in League of Legends history at the time.

 Five more international titles (2014–2017)

 Faker won his second domestic title in 2014, as SKT followed their 2013 success by going the entire OGN Champions Winter 2013–2014 season without losing a single game.
 After losing in the quarterfinals of Champions Spring 2014, the team won All-Star Paris 2014, the precursor to the Mid-Season Invitational (MSI).
 Competing back again in Champions Summer 2014, while the team qualified for the playoffs, they were eliminated again in the quarterfinals.
 At the 2014 League of Legends World Championship qualifiers, SKT faced Samsung Galaxy White in a deciding qualifier match.
-In the match, Faker was the first player to die, known as giving away first blood, in three consecutive games, as SKT lost the match and did not qualify for the World Championship.
+In the match, Faker was the first player to die (known as "giving away First Blood") in three consecutive games, as SKT lost the match and did not qualify for the World Championship.
 In the following offseason, Riot Games introduced new regulations stating that each organization could only have one team participating in each league, leading to the merger of SK Telecom's two teams, SKT T1 K and SKT T1 S, which became simply known as SK Telecom T1.